editorconfig/specification/index.rst

 EditorConfig file sections contain key-value pairs separated by an equal sign (``=``).
 With the exception of the ``root`` key, all pairs MUST be located under a section to take effect.

+- EditorConfig cores shall accept and report all syntactically valid key-value pairs, even if the key is not defined in this specification.
-EditorConfig plugins shall ignore unrecognized keys and invalid/unsupported values.
+- EditorConfig plugins shall ignore unrecognized keys and invalid/unsupported values.

 Here is the list of all keys defined by this version of this specification, and the supported values associated with them: